-One of these two additional biological tenets is parenting-selectivity, which posits that a ``basic cross-species pattern is that the sex with the slower potential rate of reproduction invests more in parenting, [and] is selective in mate choices [and the] sex with the faster potential rate of reproduction invests less in parenting, [and] is less selective in mate choices" \cite[p.~273]{vob82}.
-For example, ``When females invest more in offspring than males, parental investment theory says that selection operates so that females discriminate among males for mates...and males are indiscriminate'' \cite[p.~2037]{novob5}; see also \cite{novob6}.
+One of these two additional biological tenets is parenting-selectivity, which posits that a ``basic cross-species pattern is that the sex with the slower potential rate of reproduction invests more in parenting, [and] is selective in mate choices [and the] sex with the faster potential rate of reproduction invests less in parenting, [and] is less selective in mate choices'' \cite[p.~273]{vob82}.
+For example, ``When females invest more in offspring than males, parental investment theory says that selection operates so that females discriminate among males for mates...and males are indiscriminate'' \cite[p.~2037]{novob5}; (see also \cite{novob6} and \cite{novob9}).
 Although the genetic mechanisms of pre- and postcopulatory sexual selection are still far from being fully understood, molecular genetic and genomic tools now enable their detailed experimental testing \cite[p.~300]{novob7}.

-The second additional biological tenet is gender-parenting, which says that ``typical species [have] less parental investment by males than females" \cite[p.~2037]{novob5} which occurs, for example, in more than ninety-five percent of mammalian species \cite[p.~175]{vob3}.
+The second additional biological tenet is gender-parenting, which says that ``typical species [have] less parental investment by males than females'' \cite[p.~2037]{novob5} which occurs, for example, in more than ninety-five percent of mammalian species \cite[p.~175]{vob3}.
 Combining these two biological maxims with the selectivity-variability principle suggests an answer to Darwin's question.
-By the gender-parenting tenet, females in many species generally invest more in parenting than males, so by the parenting-selectivity tenet females will generally be relatively selective and males relatively non-selective.
-Then the selectivity-variability principle implies that females in such species will tend to have less variability than males.
+By the gender-parenting tenet, females in typical species invest more in parenting than males, so by the parenting-selectivity tenet females will typically be relatively selective and males relatively non-selective.
+Then the selectivity-variability principle implies that females in such species will tend toward less variability and the males toward greater variability.

 If both sexes in a certain species began with comparable mid-range variability, for example, and if either its females were generally selective $(p_F<0.5)$ or its males were generally non-selective $(p_M>0.5)$, or both, this would have led to the relatively greater male variability observed by Darwin.
-In the constraints of this cross-species model, therefore, this would offer two independent explanations for the appearance of greater male variability in many species.
-Unlike other species, of course, in humans, cultural factors may also play a role in the perceived differences in variability between the genders.
+In the constraints of this cross-species model, therefore, this would offer {\em two independent explanations} for the appearance of greater male variability in many species.
+Unlike other species, of course, in humans, cultural factors may also play a role in the perceived differences in variability between the sexes.